stochasticHydroTools/DPPoissonTests/README.md

 **U0, sigma, r_m, p** Parameters for the ion-ion repulsive interaction.
 If U0=0 the steric repulsion is turned off.

 **wall_U0, wall_sigma, wall_r_m, wall_p** Parameters for the ion-wall repulsive interaction.
+**imageDistanceMultiplier** Multiplies the distance of the particles to the wall by this amount.
+For instance, if 2, particles interact with their images, if 1, particles are repelled to the wall (as if the image was at the wall's height).
 **noWall** Optional, if this flag is present particles will not be repelled by the wall.

 **numberSteps** The simulation will run for this many steps